 Virtualizing your servers is another must do operation these days.
 This technology can save you large amounts of money if you are a mid size or larger business or institution.
 There is really no good reason not to virtualize even if you are a small business too.
+It will be something that you do 95% of the time.
 Its just that savings are seen quicker by large organizations.
 The jump to system administrator can be made easier if you show how virtualizing their environment will save them money.

-The trend these days is to buy 1 powerful server that has the capability to expand its storage.
+The trend these days is to buy 1 powerful server that has the capability to expand its storage, processing, and memory.
+Adding resources to your server is then done as needed.
 Then you run multiple virtual machines on this same piece of hardware.
-There can be SQL, Active Directory, Files, and your server operating system.
+There can be SQL, Active Directory, Files, just about any software, and your server operating system.